 This book represents the crowdsourced wisdom, reflections, failures, and triumphs of those educators exploring ungrading in their courses, at their institutions, and within their communities of practice.
-It contains contributions of all sizes, genres, and experience.
+It contains contributions of all sizes, genres, and experiences.
 Whatever is honest and authentic about doing ungrading.
-Hopefully, dear reader, you have come to this book with a deep interest in the ungrading phenomenon, especially as it relates to teaching during a global pandemic.
+Hopefully, you have come to this book with a deep interest in the ungrading phenomenon, especially as it relates to teaching during a global pandemic.
 More importantly, and regardless of any pandemic, it is assumed that the reading audience of this book is invested in a pedagogy of empathy, an approach that trusts students first and foremost.
 When the investment involves our students, nothing else compares.

 There has been NO revision, evaluation, or judgment of the contributions herein; whatever has been sent to me has been published.
 Since the ungrading journey is an open and shared one, it is essential that this crowdsourced collection be #open, created as an Open Education Resource (#OER) in accordance with open pedagogy and Open Educational Practices (#OEP).
 Take what you want, as long as you attribute the writer/composer whenever you retain, revise, remix, reuse, or redistribute (the 5 R’s of open content).
 In short, this book is free, open, and exposed in the wild.
 It will be organized by the emerging themes/sections/genres from the contributions as they come in.
 It is a living collection that will undergo continual updating and change.
 Much like our teaching!